yliapis/blog/_pages/Links.md

 * [SourceTree](https://www.sourcetreeapp.com/): Powerful git GUI.
 * [Sublime Text](https://www.sublimetext.com/): Minimal and highly customizable code editor.
 * [Sublime Merge](https://www.sublimemerge.com/): Git for sublime, similar to SourceTree.
 * [Atom](https://atom.io/): Another solid code editor, with built in git integration.
 Speaking of git, this one is made by GitHub.
+Contains many advanced git features, such as visual merge conflict resolution.
+If you are a heavy git user, this is a great one to go with.
 * [ITerm](https://iterm2.com/): Great terminal emulator for mac.
 * [Hyper](https://hyper.is/): Another great terminal emulator; this one is cross-platform (and also very pretty).
 * [Slack](https://slack.com/pricing): Great communication tool for collaboration.